-The feedback and marking should (on at least 3 occasions in the week in English) be in the form of up to '3 's and a wish'.
+The feedback and marking should be in the form of up to ' $3 \star$ 's and a wish' ' where possible and appropriate.
 They should make direct reference to learning intention, success criteria, children's targets and/or end of year expectations.
 The teacher finds 2/3 strengths within the piece of work the child has done well (the stars) and a developmental point (the wish) to try and achieve next time.
 The principle of this developmental feedback should be evident in ALL subjects e.g. strengths recognised and celebrated and then additional challenge/correction/reminder given in addition.
+Feedback and marking can also be carried out verbally by an adult or formally.
+The children should also be trained to effectively peer and self-assess pieces of work.

 (See Feedback and Marking Policy)